The following terminology is specific to the Dynamic Function eXchange feature and is used throughout this document.

 Reconfigurable logic is any logical element that is part of an RM.
 These logical elements are modified when a partial BIT file is loaded.
 Many types of logical components can be reconfigured such as LUTs, flip-flops, block RAM, and DSP blocks.

 An RM is the netlist or HDL description that is implemented within an RP.
-Multiple RMs exist for an RP.
+Multiple RMs can exist for an RP.

 RP is an attribute set on an instantiation that defines the instance